 The United States Department of Agriculture (USDA) also works to provide a safe, nutritious food supply.
 However, the difference is only seen between a meat product and a not meat based product.
 So when you pick out a piece of chicken, beef, fish amongst other agricultural products there should be a sticker or label that says that it is “USDA Approved”.
 In other words that product has been proven to be safe and come from a reputable source.
 USDA mainly regulates meat, poultry, and eggs, while the FDA regulates over 80% of the American food supply that is not directly from an agricultural source.

-What does the FDA regulate?
+FDA: What does the US administration regulates?

 - Foods including Dietary supplements, Bottled water, Food additives, Infant formulas, and other food products (The U.S. Department of agriculture regulates meat, poultry, and egg products)